Information You Can Find in Our Guide:

 How much TANF can you receive?

 Just as SNAP benefits depend upon household size, TANF benefit payments vary according to family size.
+They also differ depending on where you live.
 Certain income deductions and shelter obligations, such as house or rent payments, also determine the TANF payment size.
-For example, a two-person family with no shelter obligations can receive a maximum monthly benefit of $158, whereas a family of five with a shelter obligation above $50 may receive a maximum monthly TANF payment of $426.

 Learn About Additional TANF Services